wmadzha/Erika_Wine/README.md

 Implementation ? .

 Erika Wine is the place for developer store/define their error codes , thourghout development process or other process in SDLC there will be a time where we might need to embed this error code definitions into our business solutions.
-Reduce complexity by define it here and let Erika Wine generate the appropriate error code concrete class and error lists.
+Reduce complexity by define it here and let Erika Wine generate the appropriate errors concrete classes and error lists.

 Current Supported Platform ?